crusherdev/crusher-1/README.md

 ## 💡 Philosophy

-Software dev is getting more complex, with tons of APIs coming in.
-Things break due to various reasons & it's going to increase in the future.
+Softwares are getting more complex, we are entering API driven ecosystem.

 This leads to angry customers, stakeholder and your product/startup becomes chaotic which could be avoided easily.